FirebaseExtended/bolt/docs/guide.md

 ## Timestamped Generic (parameterized) Types

-Bolt allows types to be paramaterized - much like Java Generic types are defined.
+Bolt allows types to be parameterized - much like Java Generic types are defined.
 An alternate way to define the Timestamp example above is:

 ```javascript